 McKinsey & Company, Future of Retail Operations: Winning in a Digital Era, 2020

 As you continually learn more about your customers, you’ll identify points in the journey that cause sales abandonments and churn risk.
-With this knowledge, you can offer an action that’s precisely timed to optimize your business outcomes and your customer experience.
+With this knowledge, you can offer an action that’s precisely timed to optimise your business outcomes and your customer experience.

 Even if a consumer isn’t active, you can proactively engage to show them that you know them and understand their needs before you meet them – and even before they indicate there’s a problem.
 For example, if a consumer is browsing your site and not making progress toward any goal, you can reach out with a chat to offer assistance.